-- What defenses do you have?
+- What defences do you have?

 Remember going to court isn’t a DIY scenario.
 There will be an opposing counsel.
 They’re dealing with facts and the rules of evidence.
 They will decide whether you’re guilty or not guilty.
 Do not proceed as a self represented litigant unless it’s a simple charge.
-Meet with a lawyer discuss your case to be certain you’re getting the best outcome for yourself.
+Meet with a lawyer to discuss your case to be certain you’re getting the best outcome for yourself.

-Consult WN Legal
+Hire a criminal lawyer – Consult WN Legal

 If you’re thinking about self representation in court Australia, we recommend consulting the WN Legal team for advice.
 Moving forward with an experienced criminal lawyer who knows all the facts, and can support you will greatly improve your chances of getting a fair outcome.
 Reach out to our highly qualified legal team or see the WN Legal website for more information.